 My name is Erwin Castricum.
 An enthusiastic programmer that wants to make a living out of his hobby.

-I am currently enrolled in the study Applied Computer Science at the Inholland University of Applied sciences.
-I really enjoy this study because I can expand my knowledge about the profession here.
+At the moment I am enrolled in the study Applied Computer Science at the Inholland University of Applied sciences.
+I really enjoy studying on this profession because it spans almost the entire domain of ICT & it gives me the opportunity to work on most projects from design to realization to implementation.
 Besides my eagerness to learn, I am really ambitious.
-I always try to grow as much as possible within a position.
+I always try to grow as much as possible within a company.

 Feel free to look at the projects I worked on and contact me via either LinkedIn or Email.

 TomTom is a company that offers navigational services & solutions.
 My assignment during the internship took place within the Location and Navigation Services team and consisted of connecting more data sources to the existing datasets of TomTom.
 I built a proof of concept and also accompanied the team to Poland for various meetings.

 DiVault is a small company that focuses on sustainable storage for the archives of various municipalities throughout the Netherlands.
 My main task was to develop a simplified process of uploading archives to the DiVault cloud.
 I did both back-end & front-end work here.

 This project was inspired by the many burglaries at the HQ of my scouting group.
 I put up motion sensors and magnetic contacts and connected them to a Raspberry Pi.
 When the system is armed and someone enters the building a signal will be sent to a group of people which can then take action.